roots/bedrock/README.md

   * `WP_SITEURL` - Full URL to WordPress including subdirectory (http://example.com/wp)
 3. Add theme(s)
 4. Access WP Admin at `http://example.com/wp/wp-admin`
+5. Set your Nginx or Apache vhost to `/path/to/site/web/` (`/path/to/site/current/web/` if using Capistrano)

 ### Manually